-When Charleston fell into the hands of the British, under
+When Charlestown fell into the hands of the British, under

-the command of sir Henry Clinton and Admiral Arbuthnot, Captain
+the command of General Sir Henry Clinton and Vice-Admiral Mariot

-John Mumford of the Colleton County Regiment, in attempting to
+Arbuthnot, Captain John Mumford of the Colleton County Regiment

 In this encounter the poor fellow lost his life, and a truer